edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Logs/instructions.md

 9. After your instance is created, choose **Get started** to claim and test a phone number.
 Amazon Connect automatically configures your instance to use the phone number that you select.

+---
+**NOTE**

+If you get an error when clicking **Get started**, wait a few minutes and try again.
+It can take a few minutes for the instance to complete the provisioning process.

+---

+10. Once the Connect page has loaded, select **Let's go** to get started.

+11. For **Claim phone number**, select the following:
+- **Country**: Australia
+- **Type**: Toll Free
+- **Phone Number**: Select one from the drop down box

+12. Select **Next** to continue.

+13. Test the phone number by calling it from your mobile.

 </p></details>

 ### 2. Create Lambda Transformation Function
-As we stream our Contact Trace Records from Amazon Connect to Kinesis, we need to transform the records to look up the incoming phone number and append the caller name to the record, prior to delivering to Elasticsearch.
+As we stream our Contact Trace Records from Amazon Connect to Elasticsearch via Kinesis, we need to transform the records to look up the incoming phone number and append the caller name to the record.
 The transformation will be performed by a Lambda function that will be invoked by Kinesis Firehose to trasform incoming data.

 #### High-Level Instructions
 Use the console or AWS CLI to create a python Lambda function from the kinesis-firehose-process-record-python blueprint.
 The required code to perform the transformation is in the step-by-step instructions below.